Writing

 The shadows and golden shadows to avoid getting stuck in on the path

 Embracing wholeness and including challenging stuff in experience is one of the biggest opportunities for liberation, on both an individual and collective level.
-This includes looking at dynamics that are often held under the surface in your subconscious and in the collective unconscious.
+This includes looking at unhealthy dynamics, which are often subconscious.

-This section describes some of the underlying mechanisms of how the subconscious works, why it’s important to include an understanding of this in spiritual practice and some of the possibilities for opening to a wider and more whole experience when these understandings have been integrated.
+This section describes some of the underlying mechanisms of how the subconscious works, why it’s important to include an understanding of this in spiritual practice, some of the common shadows you may find there, and some of the possibilities for opening to a wider and more whole experience when these understandings have been integrated.

-You may also like to watch this short video about the drama triangle, the empowerment triangle and the mystical triangle and how different ways of relating to shadow and challenge can create reality bubbles that affect what people believe the world to be.
+You may also like to watch this short video I recorded about the drama triangle, the empowerment triangle, and the mystical triangle and how different ways of relating to shadow and challenge can create reality bubbles that affect what people believe the world to be.